udemyhoangit86/aws-solutions-architect-associate-certificate/CloudFront.md

 ## CloudFront vs S3  Transfer Acceleration

 S3 Transfer Acceleration optimizes the TCP protocol and adds additional intelligence between the client and the S3 bucket, making **S3 Transfer Acceleration** a better choice if a **higher throughput** is desired.
 If you have objects that are **smaller than 1GB** or if the data set is less than 1GB in size, you should consider using **Amazon CloudFront**'s PUT/POST commands for optimal performance.

+##  CloudFront Signed URL

+• Allow access to a path, no matter the origin

+• Account wide key-pair, only the root can manage it

+• When creating signed URLs, we can specify the following restrictions: 1) Set expiration date and time 2) Range of IP addresses for which the URL will be valid

+• Can leverage caching features

+## S3 Pre-Signed URL

+• Issue a request as the person who pre-signed the URL

+• Uses the IAM key of the signing IAM principal(user/account)

+• Limited lifetime